 6 Accounting Tips for Your Business

-Well, 2020 was undoubtedly an unexpected year!
-It is essential now more than ever, during uncertain times, to reconsider long term business plans that have been affected, and of course, to tighten up your bookkeeping.
-Here are our accounting tips for 2021 planning.
+2020 was unquestionably an unexpected year!
+During difficult times, it is more important than ever to examine long-term business strategies that have been impacted, as well as to tighten up your bookkeeping.
+Here are some accounting pointers for planning for 2021.

-A practical example would be inputting an invoice into your accounting system when you receive it, even if you don’t plan to pay it until it’s due.
+An excellent illustration of this would be entering an invoice into your accounting system as soon as you receive it, even if you don’t intend to pay it until the date that it’s due.

-Accrual accounting builds a more accurate picture of how your business is doing (however, you must be on top of your cash flow to ensure you’re not overestimating your ability to make payments) and is often the accounting method most small businesses should work towards.
+Accrual accounting provides a more accurate picture of how your firm is performing (you must, however, keep track of your cash flow to ensure you’re not overestimating your ability to pay) and is often the accounting system that most small businesses should strive for.

-When you have a better idea of your purchases, stock levels and sales, you can more effectively plan for consistent inventory flow in the coming year.
-The ideal inventory scenario is based on frequent turnover so that your cost of goods sold (COGS), and therefore margins, accurately reflect any cost increases or decreases as they’re incurred.
+You may more successfully plan for regular inventory flow in the future year if you have a better understanding of your purchases, stock levels, and sales.
+The ideal inventory scenario is one that involves frequent turnover so that your cost of goods sold (COGS) and, as a result, margins appropriately reflect any cost increases or decreases as they occur.

-- multiple assets as long as the cost of each asset is less than the relevant threshold
+- as long as the cost of each asset is less than the applicable criterion, you can have several assets.

-Instant asset-write offs are now $150k for business assets, up from $30k last year, and eligibility has changed.
+Instant asset write-offs for corporate assets have increased to $150k, up from $30k last year, and eligibility has changed.

 4. Forecast sales for 2021